 As I embarked upon my own research and understanding of self-care I felt the need to first look at why self-care is important from a holistic well-being perspective.
 I felt the need to do this because I found myself in a thought-loop with my inner-critic telling me that self-care was selfish, and that I had to choose between being either a giver or a taker in life.
-(This is a good example of how our conditioning shows up – as the voice in our head!)
+(This is a good example of how our conditioning shows up – like the voice in our head!)
 Given the option, I was devoted to staying in the ‘giver’ camp.
 However, I became curious.
 As someone who genuinely wants to be of service to others and pursue a purposeful and generous life I wondered whether it was possible to do that in a sustainable way.
 I wondered how I could help others and manage my energy so that I did not show-up in a self-depleting way and burn-out.

 I decided to start with a definition of self-care from people who are perhaps the biggest ‘givers’ in the world – the people in the health care system.
 In 2005, the UK Department of Health published a broad definition: “Self care is a part of daily living.
 It is the care taken by individuals towards their own health and well-being.
 From this definition, self-care is a conscious choice to constructively and strategically combat stressors in daily life.”